Authentication

-You can view and manage your access tokens in the Developer Settings of your user account.
+You can view and manage your access tokens on the My Profile page, in the section titled Developer Settings.

 API requests are authenticated using the [Bearer Auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#authentication_schemes) scheme.